hemanth42/Arduino-Reddit/README.md

        > On Linux : /dev/ttyACM0

-    In case your arduino uses a different serial port, it can be easily changed in the reddit_arduino.py script by editing this line:
+    In case your arduino uses a different serial port, you can manually assign the serial port number your arduino board uses by passing an extra argument:

-        > self.led = led_controller()

-        Change that line into:

-        > self.led = led_controller(port=COM1)
+          >> import arduino_reddit
+          >> arduino_reddit.mailcheck("username","password","COM4")

-        You can pass a the keyword parameter *port* and manually assign the port number In Windows, it's this series: COM1, COM2, COM3 ...
+        In Windows, it's this series: COM1, COM2, COM3 ...

         In Linux, /dev/ttyACM0, /dev/ttyACM1, /dev/ttyACM2 ...